orbitalquark/textadept/doc/manual/8_Themes.md

 #### Buffer

 `buffer.lua` contains buffer-specific properties like indentation size and whether or not to use tabs.
+For example, to set the default tab size to 4 and use tabs:

+    buffer.tab_width = 4
+    buffer.use_tabs = true
+    buffer.indent = 4

 See the [LuaDoc](../modules/buffer.html) for documentation on the properties.

 #### View